HCRG

 • Are there any side effects following vaccination?

-• Fever
+• headaches

-• Nausea
+• tiredness

 • What if my child is unwell on the day of the vaccination?

 Vaccinations can safely be given as long as the child is not systemically unwell.
+This is when your child has an illness that affects the whole body and they would usually present with a high temperature.

 However, if your child is recovering from a chronic illness or recent infection, the nurse may decide to defer the vaccination until they are fully recovered.
 This is to ensure that any subsequent changes in their health are not wrongly attributed to the vaccination.

-• Can my child take Ibuprofen or paracetamol after or before the vaccine?
+• Can my child take Ibuprofen or Paracetamol after or before the vaccine?

 • Where can I find out more information about vaccinations?